 KSA Description Lecture, Lab, or both

-1.9.2 r Lecture
+1.9.2 Knowledge of the important elements that should be included in each Lecture

 behavior modification session.

-1.9.6 \mathcal{C} Lecture
+1.9.6 \mathcal{E} Lecture

 increase their physical activity.

 1.9.9 Ability to coach clients to set achievable goals and overcome obstacles Lecture

 through a variety of methods (e.g., in person, phone, and internet).